cjcase/lazylab/README.md

 # Contributing
 Feel like helping? a beer is cool but pull requests are way cooler, fork the repo, fix or add a thing and become a contributor!
-Testing and reporting bugs is also greatly appreciated
+Testing and reporting bugs is also greatly appreciated.

 Made with <3 for my cybersec classmates